 Disabling Auto Renew

-The way your client area handles domains is that as long as your domain is set to auto renew and your payment information is up to date, your domain will renew 30 days before your expiry date.
+As long as your domain is set to auto renew and your payment information is up to date, your domain will renew 30 days before your expiry date.
 This is to ensure that you do not have any down time in the event of a payment issue or any other issues that would cause the domain to not renew properly.

 Once logged in, click on Domains in the upper menu bar and then select My Domains from the drop down menu.
 Or, you can click on the Domains block in the center of the home page.